testdevlab/Py-TestUI/README.md

 pip3 install git+https://github.com/testdevlab/Py-TestUI@v1.0.6
 ```

-Or if you prefer `requirements.txt`, you can add the following dependecy
+Or if you prefer `requirements.txt`, you can add the following dependency

 ```
 git+https://github.com/testdevlab/Py-TestUI@v1.0.6